2018 Cleveland Browns season: Roster cuts

 The Browns waived the following players between August 28 and September 1 to get their roster down to the 53-player maximum.

 The Browns also traded T Shon Coleman and acquired DT Devaroe Lawrence in a separate trade.

 On September 2, the Browns added DT Carl Davis, DE Ifeadi Odenigbo, C Aaron Neary, LB Tanner Vallejo, and Tavierre Thomas, who were all waived by their former teams.
 To make room on the roster, the Browns waived LB Jermaine Grace, CB Jeremiah McKinnon, DT Jamie Meder, DE Carl Nassib, and C Austin Reiter.

 On September 3, the Browns signed Ekuale, Henderson, Hilliard, G Kyle Kalis, TE Pharoah McKever, McKinnon, Meander, Scott, T Brad Seaton, and Shelton to their practice squad.
 Sankoh, who is part of the NFL's International Player Pathway program, was also added to the practice squad and does not count toward its 10-player limit.

 Regular season

 Schedule

-The Browns' 2018 schedule was announced on April 19.

 Note: Intra-division opponents are in bold text.